spacebabies/website/content/contact/index.md

 +++
 date = "2016-11-06T13:00:25+05:30"
-title = "Get in touch"
-description = 'There are numerous ways to get in touch with me.
+title = "Contact Space Babies: get in touch" description = 'There are numerous ways to get in touch with me.
 Here they are!' layout = 'contact.html'
 +++